rohan908/team-o-copy/packages/database/readme.md

 database, especially when deploying to production, but both work.

-For either option, **you must first run `Start Dev`** to run the development PostgreSQL server Docker container

 ### Prototyping with schema.prisma

 Perform any edits desired to `schema.prisma`, and then run